 Penn Treaty and ANIC were placed in rehabilitation on January 6, 2009.
-After evaluating several rehabilitation alternatives, the Pennsylvania Commissioner filed petitions for liquidation on October 2, 2009 with the Commonwealth Court of Pennsylvania.
+After evaluating several rehabilitation alternatives, the Pennsylvania Commissioner filed petitions for liquidation on October 2, 2009, with the Commonwealth Court of Pennsylvania.
 Penn Treaty's statutory capital and surplus was reported to be negative by more than \$1.3 billion as of June 30, 2009, and ANIC's statutory capital and surplus was negative by more than \$45 million.

 After a hearing on the liquidation petitions that spanned more than a year, on May 3, 2012, the Court issued an order denying the liquidation petitions and ordering the rehabilitator to file a plan of rehabilitation that addressed and eliminated the inadequate and discriminatory premium rates for the policies issued prior to 2002.
-For the following four years, various rehabilitation plans were developed through meetings with representatives of interested parties, including the shareholders, agents, guaranty associations, and a small number of large health insurance companies.
+For the following four years, various rehabilitation plans were developed through meetings with representatives of interested parties, including shareholders, agents, guaranty associations, and a small number of large health insurance companies.
 Ultimately, the rehabilitation petitions were converted to liquidation petitions in July 2016.
 Liquidation orders against Penn Treaty and ANIC were entered by the Court on March 1, 2017 (the Liquidation Date).

 The Penn Treaty and ANIC coverage obligations for Texas resident policyholders, for which the TLHIGA became statutorily obligated to protect, were calculated through an actuarial model to be approximately \$202.03 million on an aggregate basis.
 The present value of these coverage obligations, discounted at a 4.25% interest rate as of March 1, 2017, totaled approximately \$137 million.
 The TLHIGA, and 43 other guaranty associations, participated in the formation of LTC Reinsurance PCC ("LTC Re"), a captive insurance company, and then 100% coinsured their obligations to LTC Re.
 The coinsurance agreements with LTC Re required payments from each of the ceding guaranty associations equal to 90% of the discounted liability through a 20% cash payment within 90 days after the Liquidation Date, and the remaining 70% through promissory notes with up to five equal annual installments plus interest at 4.25%.
-In May 2017, the TLHIGA made the 20% cash payments for both companies totaling \$27,402,654 and executed two promissory notes with LTC Re with face amounts totaling \$95,909,289.
+The TLHIGA funded \$126,402,822 to LTC RE, including \$9,353,174 of early access distributions from the receivership estates.
+The TLHIGA has no amounts currently owed to LTC Re.